Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting

-The mean of confidence scores from known instances is then used as a threshold to segment instances from unlabeled data into sets of known and novel classes -- confidence scores from predictions on unlabeled data that fall below the threshold are assigned novel classes and vice-versa.
-In Table \ref{tab:confidence_acc}, we report the accuracy of each pre-trained model in determining whether an instance is known or novel.
-Overall, this method performs reasonably well on data without hard-negatives.
-However, with hard-negatives, detecting known and novel classes with this method becomes difficult.
+The mean of confidence scores from known instances is then used as a threshold to segment instances from unlabeled data into sets of known and novel classes---confidence scores from predictions on unlabeled data that fall below the threshold are assigned novel classes and vice-versa.
+We report the accuracy of each pre-trained model in determining whether an instance is known or novel in Table \ref{tab:confidence_acc}.
+Overall, this method performs reasonably well on data without negative instances.
+However, with negative instances, segmenting known and novel classes becomes difficult.

-\subsubsection{ORCA++ Baseline}
+\subsubsection{ORCA Baseline}

-In our adaptation of the ORCA baseline \cite{orca}, ORCA++, we apply the maximum entropy regularization only to unlabeled data instead of both labeled and unlabeled data.
-Given that our known and novel class splits are determined by class frequency and that most relation extraction datasets have a very imbalanced class distribution, we argue that this simple adaption allows ORCA to predict both imbalanced known classes and long-tail novel classes.
-The OCRA++ modification takes the original maximum entropy regularization term